Health Without Borders

 - Systems Integration Specialist

-The first graduating class from York’s Global Health degree (established 2014) are starting new careers in medicine, research, nursing, and more, as well as going on to graduate school.
+York’s Global Health graduates are going on to careers in medicine, research, policy, nursing, and more, as well as pursuing graduate school and other professional schools.